0x4447/0x4447-product-sftp-office-single/README.md

 ### AWS Backups

-As mentioned at the beginning, if you want you EFS drive data to be backed up, you have to go the AWS Backups consoles yourself for now and create a backup plan.
+As previously mentioned, at this point in time you need to go to the AWS Backups consoles to manually create your backup plan.
 An example:

 - Make a plan that suits you.
-For example: backup once a day, with a retention period of 7 days.
+For example: backup once a day with a retention period of 7 days.
-- Then add your EFS to the backup plan.
+- Add your EFS to the backup plan.

 # Best practice